Bachelor of Information Technology

 Successfully complete RMIT Vietnam English Advanced, or complete one of the following English proficiency tests:

-For other recognised English results, please view English equivalency requirements.
+For other recognised English results, please review English equivalency requirements.

-Where you have achieved more than one form of English language proficiency only the most relevant achievement will be considered in the admission decision.
+• When more than one form of English language proficiency test is presented, RMIT will only consider the most relevant achievement.

 Please contact the RMIT Vietnam Student Recruitment team for more information.